 - Become aware of the whole body and relax it, particularly the back muscles.

-- Body is supported equally by arms and the legs.
+- The body is supported equally by arms and legs.

 - This is the final position.

 - Remain in the final position for some 30 seconds.

 - Return to the starting position with the arms again coming in front one by one.